AlgoTraders/stock-analysis-engine/README.rst

 ::

     # this can take a few minutes to evaluate
+    # as more data is collected
-    # each day's 390 rows
+    # because each day has 390 rows to process
     bt -t SPY -f /tmp/history.json

 .. note:: The algorithm's **trading history** dataset provides many additional columns to review for tuning indicators and custom buy/sell rules.
 To reduce the time spent waiting on an algorithm to finish processing, you can save the entire trading history to disk with the ``-f <save_to_file>`` argument.